-We posted a story where Kevin Nash inferred the reason Savio Vega was let go from WWE was due to a prank Savio pulled on Shawn Michaels and Scott Hall on an overseas flight back in ’95 or ’96.
+We posted a story where Kevin Nash inferred that Savio Vega was let go from WWE due to a prank Savio pulled on Shawn Michaels and Scott Hall on an overseas flight back in ’95 or ’96.

 Here is the exact quote Kevin Nash made:

 "I remember when Savio cut Scott and Shawn’s hair.
 Like fucking took a little piece of the mullet!
 I don’t think Shawn or Scott fell asleep on a plane after that.
 Savio didn’t either.
 I don’t think he was around much longer after that.
 I think he was pretty much, ‘Adios, amigos!’ because fucking Scott brought him in!
 Scott brought him in as his buddy from Puerto Rico.
 I don’t give a fuck what they did to him; you don’t fucking [do that].
 I guess he didn’t know what the food chain was."